woossi0/suite/docs/usermanual/source/sysadmin/windows/index.rst

 #.
 Restart the Tomcat service.

-.. note:: For more information, see :ref:`install.windows.tomcat.geoserver.install`
+.. note:: For more information, see the section on :ref:`Deploying the GeoServer WAR <install.windows.tomcat.geoserver.install>`.